Some Insights and Ways to Develop Effective Teams

 - Know what’s needed.

 Be aware of your team’s needs, and what stage of development they’re in (see When do teams need team building?).
 Team building can come in many different shapes and sizes, so there are various formats and types that you can consider.
-For instance, team building events can be:
+For instance, events can be:

 - Formal or Informal